 Once I had completed my degree I went on to work in a Personality Disorder secure unit for adults who had committed dangerous and violent crimes.
-Here, I learnt firsthand the importance of early childhood experiences and how they can impact our lives in a very negative and self destructive way.
-I then went on to work in an adult acute mental health ward where I worked with schizophrenia, acute depression, generalised anxiety disorder, bipolar disorder/manic depression, suicidal ideation, psychosis, problems with drugs and alcohol etc.
+Here, I learnt firsthand the importance of early childhood experiences and how they can impact our lives in a very negative and self-destructive way.

 In 2009 I undertook my Professional Doctorate in Counselling Psychology.
 I published a thesis titled "When Personal and Professional Worlds Collide: An exploration of trainee counselling psychologists' experience of having a relative with mental health problems".
 I undertook placements where I worked using a Play Therapy approach with children in a school.
-I also continued to work on the acute mental health ward where I delivered one-to-one personal therapy with the individuals staying there.
-I also worked in a primary care NHS Psychological Health centre where I also worked with individuals experiencing difficulties like anxiety, depression, bereavement, OCD, abuse, etc.
+I also worked in a primary care NHS Psychological Health center where I also worked with individuals experiencing difficulties like anxiety, depression, bereavement, OCD, abuse, etc.

-I am currently working in a Secondary school where I deliver one-to-one short and long term therapy to adolescents who are experiencing phenomenons like panic disorder, OCD, SAD, phobias, low self esteem, body dysmorphic disorder, the effects of bullying/cyber bullying etc. I also work with the NHS where I deliver one-to-one psychological therapy to adults.
-I work with relationship issues, depression, anxiety, phobias, postnatal depression, family issues, separation and divorce, carer support, domestic violence, abuse, bereavement etc.
+I worked in a Secondary school where I delivered one-to-one short and long term therapy to adolescents who are experiencing phenomenon’s like panic disorder, OCD, SAD, phobias, low self-esteem, body dysmorphic disorder, the effects of bullying/cyber bullying etc. I also worked with the NHS where I delivered one-to-one psychological therapy to adults.
+I worked with relationship issues, depression, anxiety, phobias, postnatal depression, family issues, separation and divorce, carer support, domestic violence, abuse, bereavement etc.

 Areas of counselling I deal with